MoldyMacaroniX/gd-website/src/posts/stereo-madness-game-dev.md

 ---
-title: "Stereo Madness, a Masterpiece in Game Design"
+title: "Stereo Madness: a Masterpiece in Game Design"
 desc: "Geometry Dash is a game that millions have played throughout the years.
 No matter for how long, you are likely well aware of Stereo Madness."
 image: https://i.ibb.co/HzGXfKH/Untitled-design-4.jpg
 date: 2022-03-12